nrfconnect/sdk-nrf/samples/bluetooth/peripheral_bms/README.rst

 Bluetooth: Peripheral Bond Management Service (BMS)
 ###################################################

-The peripheral BMS sample demonstrates how to use the :ref:`bms_srv_readme`.
+The peripheral BMS sample demonstrates how to use the :ref:`bms_readme`.

 Overview
 ********